We all get a little forgetful from time to time. The good news is there are lots of things you can do to help improve your memory.

 Besides being able to remember things there are lots of advantages to having a good memory.
 Working memory, for instance, is where you can do complicated mental tasks while holding information in your head.

-Education and learning is associated with better mental functioning as you get older, with experts suspecting the longer you keep learning, the better your brain becomes at staying mentally active.
-And it's never too late to learn, since learning at any age can help make new connections in your brain.
+It's never too late to learn, since learning at any age can help make new connections in your brain.

 Whatever you decide to learn, try to make sure you find it meaningful and interesting, as some experts believe the more serious you are about learning and the more you look forward to it, the bigger the boost to your brain.